Rakaia and the Cut

 Click image to enlarge

-The Rakaia's visit dominated the news in the Nelson Evening Mail for three days, with headlines that told of the crowds visiting the wharf, a social function for the officers, a dance for the crew, and the loading of frozen meat wool, tallow and horns.
-The arrival on the ‘crisp early morning of a beautiful autumn day would long be remembered in the annals of Nelson.'
+Nelson had a significant centenary in recent years.
+April 19th 2009 marked 100 years since the SS Rakaia steamed through the Cut.
+It was Nelson's first major overseas cargo ship and the biggest ship to come through the Cut since its completion three years before.
+The Rakaia's visit dominated the news in the Nelson Evening Mail for three days, with headlines that told of the crowds visiting the wharf, a social function for the officers, a dance for the crew, and the loading of frozen meat, wool, tallow and horns.
+The arrival on the ‘crisp early morning of a beautiful autumn day' would long be remembered in the annals of Nelson.1

 Because the vessel was the first big ship to come through the Cut, there was a certain amount of relief that the manoeuvre was completed successfully.
 The Harbour Board had no tug at that stage, so the Anchor Company's coastal steamer Alexander helped the Rakaia make the turn towards the Main Wharf: